“Who can I love today? It’s the daily question of my heart.” Becky Hill

 Why do we fall for the ageless deception that we ARE what we DO?

-WHO CAN I SHOW LOVE TODAY?
+WHO CAN I LOVE TODAY?

-One day, as I was praying a ‘Psalm-type lament,’ I cried out to God, feeling I had no purpose anymore, so restricted by my physical condition that I questioned the point of being alive.
-In that moment, God spoke, “Precious child, your purpose is to ask yourself, ‘Who can I show LOVE today?’”
+One day, while praying a Psalm-type lament, I cried out to God, feeling I had no purpose anymore; my physical condition so restricted me that I questioned the point of being alive.
+At that moment, God spoke, “Precious child, your purpose is to ask yourself, ‘Who can I LOVE today?’”

 So simple, yet so profound.
 Even though I was stuck in bed, I could choose to love others from that place.